Dataset basics: read, access, modify, write#

 <class 'pydicom.dataset.FileDataset'>

 By default, dcmread() will read any DICOM dataset stored in accordance with the DICOM File Format.
-However, occasionally you may try to read a file that gives you the following exception:
+However, you may occasionally read a file that gives you the following exception:

 >>> no_meta_path = examples.get_path('no_meta')